cjhillbrand/websocket-sandbox/README.md

 ```
 source FastFixExtended.sh [Prefix]
 ```
-2. Complete Task 2; Step 3.
-(Cloud9 AWS CLI still will not let us adjust permissions)

 That's it!
 Now your chatroom has full functional chatrooms and user names!

 # Cleaning Up
-1. Delete all Lambda functions in the Lambda dashboards
-2. Delete all roles associated with the lambda functions **AND** the role attached to API Gateway
+1. Delete the role associated with the **Send Message** Role.
-3. Delete the WebSocket from API Gateway
+2. Delete the WebSocket deployed on API Gateway.
-4. Delete all tables from DynamoDB.
+2. Go to Cloud formation and delete any stack associated with this lab.
-5. Delete your Cloud9 environment
+3. Delete your Cloud9 environment

 # Deploying with SAM CLI
 *Note: The below instructions only deploy the **Simple** stack, comparable to the infrastructure set up in the **Simple Lab**.
 If you want to deploy the full stack replace the file **template-simple.yml** to **template-full.yml** in **STEP 4***